ZachHawco/Custom-4x5-Keyboard-Project/README.md

 This is the process of making my custom keyboard project.
 This repository also contains the key layout firmware I used, GERBER files for the custom PCB, STL files for the custom case, and a download link to the firmware used (QMK Toolbox).

-# List of Parts

-- 20x 1N4148 Diode

-- 20x SK6812 mini-E RGB LEDs (optional, mine didn't end up working)

-- 20x Cherry MX switches

-- 2x 220ohm Resistor (optional, only for LEDs)

-- 1x Arduino Pro Micro ATmega32U4 5V

-- 1x Custom PCB (GERBER file will be provided)

-- 20x Mechanical Key Caps

-- 1x Custom Designed 3D Case (STL files are provided in this repository)

-- 1x USB cable for Arduino (some Arduino Pro Micros have different ports, the one I had is USB-C, but there are others as well)

 # The start

 This project started at the beginning of semester 2.
 I had originally bought 5 custom circuit boards to build a custom 4x10 keyboard for my school project in my computer engineering class.
 I only needed 2, the other 3 had just been sitting on my dresser with no purpose, just spare materials.